 Transfer students are also assigned an academic advisor who works with them one-on-one throughout their time at Corban.
 This close faculty involvement from day one helps keep students on track with their academic goals and ultimately graduate well prepared for their careers.

 Through college writing classes, capstone projects, and upper-division courses, Corban students develop above-average writing skills and outperform national comparison groups in writing competency.
 Courses challenge students to research well, think critically, and articulate clearly their ideas through written communication.
 This gives them a significant advantage for success in any career field.

 SPECIAL STUDY OPTIONS

 In Corban’s close-knit Christian community, students build genuine friendships that last a lifetime.
 The vibrant student life also creates endless opportunities for adventure.
 Whether it’s sledding on blocks of ice on the first day of classes, relaxing in “Hammock City,” participating in the Lumberjack Games, or playing intramural flag football, there is always something for students to do.

 The Barn offers a maker-space for students to create art, crafts, and woodworking projects.
-In Corban’s Community Garden, students cultivate fresh produce to donate to a local foodbank.
-ASB (student government) offers leadership opportunities and a voice in decisions about the Corban community.
+In Corban’s Community Garden, students cultivate fresh produce to donate to a local food bank.
+The Student Government Association (SGA) offers leadership opportunities and a voice in decisions about the Corban community.
 Student-led clubs cover a variety of interests, including music, improv, ministry, hiking, ultimate Frisbee, cinematography, science, poetry, and more.